We use herbs to flavor our food, every day. But what can herbs provide beyond flavor? We can learn a lot from the medicinal herb gardens of the past.

 Short History of Medicinal Herb Use

 Medicinal herbs and medicinal herb gardens have been cultivated for thousands of years.
 Their benefits documented throughout history.
 The oldest known list of medicinal herbs is Shen Nung’s Pen Ts’ao or Shennong Ben Cao Jing (c.
 3000 B.C.), a Chinese herbal that is probably a compilation of an even older oral tradition.

 The ancient Greeks and Romans were also known herbalists.
 The art continued throughout the Middle Ages, preserved in the monasteries of Britain and Europe, which served as early medical schools.

-The U.S. National Library of Medicine says this of herbalism:
+U.S. National Library of Medicine

-I picked up a hand-drawn map of the still mostly dormant garden and was thrilled at the variety of fruits, vegetables, flowers and yes … herbs available and readily used by 19th-century gardeners.
+I picked up a hand-drawn map of the still mostly dormant garden and was thrilled at the variety of fruits, vegetables, flowers, and yes … herbs available and readily used by 19th-century gardeners.